 Animal Photographer & Videographer

-Many people searching to adopt a rescue animal does so via the internet.
+Many people searching to adopt a rescue animal looks on the internet.
 If we can post gorgeous pictures, funny videos and compelling stories we increase an animal's chances of adoption.
-We always need volunteers to take photos and videos of our rescues to post on Petfinder, our website and in various media releases.

 The primary requirement of this activity is patience and being comfortable handling animals.
 You need to be able to put a leash on a dog and safely take them back and forth to our "photo pen" and/or bring a friend to help you.
 If you are good at taking digital pictures of moving targets and enjoy taking short videos, this would be a great way to assist us in finding homes for our rescues.